panva/node-oidc-provider/README.md

 [![build][travis-image]][travis-url] [![dependencies][david-image]][david-url] [![codecov][codecov-image]][codecov-url] [![npm][npm-image]][npm-url] [![licence][licence-image]][licence-url]

 oidc-provider is an OpenID Provider implementation of [OpenID Connect][openid-connect].
-It allows to export a complete Koa.js OpenID Provider implementation which you can mount to your existing Koa.js applications or run standalone.
+It allows to export a complete express and koa mountable OpenID Provider implementation.
 This implementation does not force you into any data models or persistance stores, instead it expects you to provide an adapter.
 A generic in memory adapter is available to get you started.

 The provided examples also implement simple user interaction views but those are not forced on you as they do not come as part of the exported application, instead you are encouraged to implement